MasonWen028/Notes/Algorithm/Algorithm.md

 a = a ^ b = m ^ n;
 b = a ^ b = m ^ n ^ n = m ^ 0 = m;
 a = a ^ b = m ^ n ^ m = 0 ^ n = n;
-tips: This method won't work if a and b are defined as elements of an array, such as arr[i].
+tips: This method won't work if a and b are defined as same element of an array, such as arr[i].
 In this case, they refer to the same memory location, meaning you can't swap the values of arr[i] with itself.

 2. only 1 element repeats an odd number of times, all others apears an even number of times. public static int Xor1(int[] nums)